 Local place and street names described with their origins.

 Many place name meanings or origins are still obscure.

 Those that are known or of interest are included, some ambiguous, others open to argument, this page will be a work-in-progress note-pad, and comments welcome.

 Abbey Road and Abbey Street (Gornal Wood)

 No records of an Abbey exists in the area, some say that land once belonged to an Abbey, Abbey Farm which spread around this area was so named.

 The farm house was also referred to as 'The Old Abbey'.

 Askew Bridge (Himley Road)

-Askew Bridge so named due to the tram-way and watercourse passing under the Himley Road at an oblique angle, the bridge is right on the Parish boundary, although there are little signs of a bridge there now.
+Askew Bridge so named due to the watercourse passing under the Himley Road at an oblique angle, the bridge is right on the Parish boundary, although there are little signs of a bridge there now.